DouglasReisofc/wuzapi/API.md

 ## Send Sticker Message

 Sends a Sticker message.
-Sticker must be in image/webp format and base64 encoded in embedded format.
+Sticker must be in image/webp format.
+The `Sticker` field accepts a base64 data URL or an HTTP/HTTPS link.
 You can optionally specify a PngThumbnail

 Endpoint: _/chat/send/sticker_